MrStealurCar/budget-app/README.md

 ## Description

 This project uses the budget-api I built as part of Codecademys Back-End Engineer career path, I decided to add a simple user interface to it using React after completing the API to make it my first fullstack application!
 The API was built using Express.js, and I used Node.js to run the server.
 Originally, the app would display a default list of budget entries, and the API would add and pull data from a mock database I had created in the api folder.
 However, shortly after completing the project, I decided to replace this with a real PostgreSQL database instead.
 I found creating the new database, and hooking up my API to PostgreSQL both fun and challenging.
-Refactoring my original routes to interact with the real database was also very engaging.
+Refactoring the original routes to work with the PostgreSQL database was also very engaging.

 The original version of the app allowed users to: